 ALSO READChargesheet released by BJP is a bundle of lies: Parameshwara BJP to step up campaign against Siddaramaiah government No issue of divided leadership in Karnataka: KPCC chief Siddaramaiah for buffalo race, seeks Centre's favourable stand Bring Ordinance to hold Kambala, Yeddyurappa tells Govt

+Keep yourselves (BJP leaders) away from it.
+If you keep yourselves away from communal activities, naturally there will be peace," he said.
+He also appealed to Muslim organisations like PFI, SDPI to keep away from such activities.
 Several state BJP leaders, including Yeddyurappa, had alleged that the Congress government and Venugopal (who hails fromKerala) were "prompting" Kerala-like "communal murders" in Karnataka.

 (This story has not been edited by Business Standard staff and is auto-generated from a syndicated feed.)